-Whether you are leaving NSU to pursue new opportunities, or you're retiring to enjoy South Florida's sunny beaches, there are a few things you should know about your benefits once your employment ends.
-Below you'll find information and resources to help you navigate your benefits after separating service from the university, including:
+Whether you are leaving NSU to pursue new opportunities or retiring to enjoy South Florida's sunny beaches, there are a few things you should know about your benefits once your employment ends.
+Below you'll find information and resources to help you navigate your benefits when separating service from the university.

 Remember, if at any time you have questions just email HR4U@nova.edu, we're here to help!

-Notification for eligibility to continue coverage under the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) is sent via US Mail within 14 days of your last date of employment directly from ICUBA's administrator.
-COBRA provides continuation of coverage retroactive from the date of eligibility after the COBRA premium has been paid.
+Notification for eligibility to continue coverage under the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be sent to you via US Mail within 14 days of your last date of employment directly from ICUBA's COBRA administrator, Continuon.

 COBRA Questions?
 Contact ICUBA's COBRA Administrator.